stevemclaugh/preservation-torrent/README.md

 ### Each torrent should contain a bundle of datasets totaling around 10–20 gigabytes.

-- Very few participants will bother to seed hundreds of separate 25MB–100MB torrents.
+- Very few potential participants will bother to seed hundreds of separate 25MB–100MB torrents.
 Many have storage and bandwidth to spare, but screen space is limited and managing long lists of files is tedious.

 - Issuing data in bundles decreases the odds that individual torrents will slip through the cracks and no longer be seeded.